-The History of East Cape and Its Luxury Housing Boom
+The History of East Cape’s Luxury Housing Boom

 Thursday, October 17, 2019

-Luxury homes in Malibu or the Hamptons are fairly common, but high-end homes in East Cape Baja have just begun to gain interest from luxury buyers.
+Luxury homes in Malibu or the Hamptons are fairly common, but East Cape‘s luxury housing has just begun to gain interest from luxury buyers.
 In the last few years, East Cape real estate has burst onto the market with lavish beachfront homes – but it wasn’t always like this.

-East Cape real estate got its start decades ago, but the exponential growth of luxury homes in the area has occurred in the last five years or so.
-Between updated infrastructure, airport improvements, and a high-end developments offering VIP homes complemented by natural beauty and unparalleled amenities, it’s not surprising to see why more people want to purchase East Cape real estate.
+East Cape real estate got its start decades ago.
+The exponential growth of luxury homes in the area has occurred in the last five years or so.
+Between updated infrastructure, airport improvements, and high-end developments offering VIP homes complemented by natural beauty and unparalleled amenities, it’s not surprising to see why more people want to purchase East Cape real estate.

 Here’s a look at how East Cape real estate grew into the place to buy luxury homes:

 Where is East Cape?

 Before exploring the housing market, let’s start by exploring where East Cape is.
 While the area is growing in popularity, it’s still not a mainstream destination.